jni/affinder/.napari/DESCRIPTION.md

 - [**Similarity Transform**](https://en.wikipedia.org/wiki/Similarity_(geometry)):
 this is a "shape preserving" transformation, producing objects which are geometrically similar.
-Translation, rotation, reflection and scaling are valid similarity transforms.
+Translation, rotation, reflection and uniform scaling are valid similarity transforms.
 Shearing is not.

 - [**Euclidean Transform**](https://en.wikipedia.org/wiki/Rigid_transformation):